Frequently Asked Questions about the Application Forms

 My child turns three in the fall.
 Can I enroll my child in PreK then?

-My child is old enough to attend kindergarten, but I have chosen not to send him/her this fall.
-Is he/she eligible for PreK?
+My child is old enough to attend kindergarten, but I have chosen not to send them this fall.
+Are they eligible for PreK tuition?

 My child has special needs.
-Where will he/she receive services?
+Where will they receive services?

 Children with special needs are eligible to receive a free and appropriate education in the least restrictive environment.
-Your child's services will be delivered within your district of residence and in accordance with his/her Individualized Education Plan (IEP).
+Your child's services will be delivered by district staff as described by their Individualized Education Plan (IEP).
 Possible service locations include: the school, community PreK setting, or home.
 Check in with your child's case manager for further details.

 Does the PreK payment affect my child care subsidy payment?